-One of the Company's subsidiaries, Dairyland USA Corporation, subleases office space in one of its former distribution centers from TCW Leasing Co., LLC ("TCW"), an entity controlled by the Company's founders.
+Until February 29, 2016, one of the Company's subsidiaries, Dairyland USA Corporation, sublet office space in one of its distribution centers from TCW Leasing Co., LLC ("TCW"), an entity controlled by the Company's founders.
 TCW leases the distribution center from the New York City Industrial Development Agency.
 In connection with this sublease arrangement and TCW's obligations to its mortgage lender, Dairyland USA Corporation and two of the Company's other subsidiaries initially were required to act as guarantors of TCW's mortgage obligation on the distribution center.
-The mortgage payoff date is December 2029 and the potential obligation under this guarantee totaled \$5,580 at December 25, 2015.
+The mortgage payoff date is December 2029 and the potential obligation under this guarantee totaled \$5,316 at December 30, 2016.
 By agreement dated July 1, 2005, the lender conditionally released all three of the Company's subsidiaries from their guaranty obligations, provided the sublease between Dairyland USA Corporation and TCW remains in full force and effect.
-The Company believes that it and its subsidiaries were in full compliance with that requirement during fiscal 2015.
-In addition, during the first half of 2016, the Company plans to exit the office space sublease and TCW plans to refinance its mortgage with another lender, with the result that the Company and its subsidiaries will be unconditionally and fully released from any guaranty of TCW's mortgage loan.
+As of February 29, 2016, Dairyland exited the sublease arrangement with TCW, triggering the guarantee obligation.
+The Company believes that the fair value of the building securing the mortgage more than offsets any potential obligation.
+In addition, TCW is actively pursuing business strategies that upon completion will unconditionally and fully release the Company from any guaranty of TCW's mortgage loan.

-We had outstanding letters of credit of approximately \$5,945 and \$4,845 at December 25, 2015 and December 26, 2014, respectively.
+We had outstanding letters of credit of approximately \$8,295 and \$5,945 at December 30, 2016 and December 25, 2015, respectively.